sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 \end{bmatrix} \, .
 $$

+### Advantage of partial separability

+When we know in advance that the function has partial separability, the sparsity pattern detection becomes significantly more efficient.
+Partial separability means that the function can be decomposed into independent or weakly dependent subcomponents, often corresponding to blocks in the Jacobian matrix.
+This structure allows the sparsity pattern to be identified separately for each block, rather than considering the full Jacobian matrix as a whole.

 ## Coloring

 Once we have detected a sparsity pattern, our next goal is to figure out how to group the columns (or rows) of the Jacobian.
-The columns (or rows) in each group will be evaluated simultaneously with a single JVP (or VJP).
+The columns (or rows) in each group will be evaluated simultaneously with a single JVP (or VJP), where the vector is a linear combination of basis vectors called a **seed**.
 If they are mutually orthogonal, then this gives all the necessary information to retrieve every nonzero coefficient of the matrix.

 ### Graph formulation

 Luckily, this can be reformulated as a graph coloring problem, which is very well studied.
 Let us build a graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ with vertex set $\mathcal{V}$ and edge set $\mathcal{E}$,
-such that each column is a vertex of the graph, and two vertices are connected iff their respective columns share a non-zero index.
+such that each column is a vertex of the graph, and two vertices are connected if and only if their respective columns share a non-zero index.
 Put differently, an edge between vertices $j_1$ and $j_2$ means that columns $j_1$ and $j_2$ are not orthogonal.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/colored_graph.svg" class="img-fluid" %}